AikidoSec/firewall-node/docs/idor-protection.md

 ### 4. Read the current tenant ID (optional)

 `getTenantId` gives you the tenant that's set right now.
 It works inside a request (set with `setTenantId`) and inside `runWithTenant`.
-Use it when you want to pass the tenant on yourself instead of taking it as a function argument:
+Use it when you need the tenant deeper in your code but don't want to pass it down through every function call:

 ```js
 import Zen from "@aikidosec/firewall";